fperez/fperez.org-src/code/indefero_dreamhost.rst

-If you want to *really* disable creation in full, you should also replace the ``indefero/src/IDF/templates/idf/register/index.html`` template with a mostly page, since otherwise people can still just navigate to the ``site.example.com/register`` url and will get the registration page.
+If you want to *really* disable creation in full, you should also replace the ``indefero/src/IDF/templates/idf/register/index.html`` template with a mostly empty page, since otherwise people can still just navigate to the ``site.example.com/register`` url and will get the registration page.
 This is what I did for my actual site.